 Caramel Matzo Crunch

-It’s a very simple, satisfying dessert after a long Passover seder.
+It’s a very simple, satisfying dessert after a big meal.
 We love that you can make it well ahead of dinner, and pull it out whenever you’re ready with very little fuss — and it’s chocolate, so it tastes great with coffee or wine.
-Also, it can be a sweet reward for finding the afikomen.

 Our tip: You can sprinkle all kinds of toppings into the setting chocolate, including butterscotch chips, cayenne pepper, or toasted hazelnuts.
 Our favorite is flake salt, a crunchy complement to all that sweetness.